Draym/react-auth/README.md

 # React-Auth

-Authorisation boilerplate App using ReactJs
+Authentication boilerplate App using ReactJs

 Features:
-- authorisation views through routing
+- restricted views through routing
 - authentication to an API
 - auto authentication using Metamask
 - manage session with token